adamant/adamant.language.reference/basic-types.md

 * `offset`

 The bit sizes of these are system dependent. `size` is an unsigned number large enough to hold the maximum size of an array on the system.
 The size type is used to index into collections. `offset` is a signed number, with the same number of bits as `size`, used to represent differences between array indexes.

-**TODO:** That means offset can only offset half the length of an array.

 ### Issues